anasbn3issa/anasbn3issa/README.md

 </div>

-#### <div align="center">I'm Anas, a full-time full-stack freelance developer 👨‍💻 Still learning aiming towards the moon 🚀
+#### <div align="center">I'm Anas, a full-time full-stack freelance developer 👨‍💻 Casually learning aiming towards the moon 🚀
 Young, motivated highly captivated by web development and data analysis I like listening to techno 🎧 , playing Chess ♞, and chilling 😉</div>

-- 🌱 I’m currently learning Tailwindcss v3 and NestJs
+- 🌱 I’m currently learning Vue3 and Go

+- ⚡ Used to using using Nextjs, Reactjs, Angular, NodeJS and Spring 💯

 - ❓ Ask me about anything related to Js frameworks and libraries, I would love to help and learn

-- ⚡ Fun fact: I'm unpredictable 💯

 <br/>